itzCozi/devbox/README.md

 # devbox

-A CLI tool for isolating development environments using Docker boxs on Debian/Ubuntu Linux.
+A CLI tool for creating isolated development environments using Docker boxes on Debian/Ubuntu Linux.

 ## Overview

-`devbox` allows you to create isolated development environments where system packages installed with `apt` live only inside project boxs and don't affect your host system.
-Each project has its own Docker box, while your code stays in a flat folder on the host (`~/devbox/<project>`).
+`devbox` creates isolated development environments, contained in a project's Docker box.
+Each project operates in its own disposable environment, while your code remains neatly organized in a simple, flat folder on the host machine (`~/devbox/<project>`).

 ## Features

 - ✅ **Isolated environments**: Each project runs in its own Docker box
 - ✅ **Host file access**: Your code stays on the host filesystem for easy editing
-- ✅ **Persistent boxs**: Boxs restart automatically and persist between reboots
+- ✅ **Persistent boxes**: boxes restart automatically and persist between reboots
 - ✅ **Simple commands**: Easy-to-use CLI with intuitive commands
 - ✅ **Safety checks**: Validates Docker installation and prevents accidental overwrites
 - ✅ **Configuration files**: Project-specific `devbox.json` configuration with templates